Gradient Color Selection in WinUI Color Picker

 Change offset of radial gradient brush using value editor

-You can change the offset of selected radial gradient color brush by using dedicated center, origin and radius value editors.
-If you want to show the offset value editors, use the AxisInputOption property value as Advanced.
+You can change the offset of the selected radial gradient color brush by using the dedicated center, origin, and radius value editors.
+To show the offset value editors, set the AxisInputOption property value to Advanced.

 <editors:SfColorPicker AxisInputOption="Advanced"